Lehnurr/spe-ed-solver/.docker/README.md

   - build the image yourself
   - or use the latest release from DockerHub via `docker pull teamlehnurr/spe-ed-solver:latest`
   - or use latest release from GitHub
-- use the version for low performance systems with only one thread
+- Use the version for low performance systems with only one thread

 ## Default version